Monday, July 1, 2024

 Exercise

-This will require both the ring and rewriting tactics.
+This will require both the ring and rewrite tactics.